Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, the suburb of Taylors Lakes had a median income among taxpayers of $52,579.
-The average income stood at $64,269.
-This is below the national average and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Taylors Lakes had a median income among taxpayers of $52,579 and an average income of $64,269.
+These figures are below the national average, which stands at $57,688 and $75,164 for Greater Melbourne respectively.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $56,917 (median) and $69,571 (average) as of September 2025.
-According to the 2021 Census figures, household income ranks at the 75th percentile ($2,164 weekly), while personal income sits at the 40th percentile.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 30.8% of residents (4,698 people).
+According to 2021 Census figures, household income ranks at the 75th percentile ($2,164 weekly), while personal income sits at the 40th percentile.
+Income analysis reveals that 30.8% of residents fall into the $1,500 - $2,999 bracket (4,698 people).
 This is consistent with broader trends across regional levels showing 32.8% in the same category.
 Economic strength emerges through 33.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 90.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.
+After housing costs, residents retain 90.9% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income